Chronic Kidney Disease (cont.)

 IN THIS ARTICLE

-In end-stage kidney disease, kidney functions can be replaced only by dialysis or by kidney transplantation.
-The planning for dialysis and transplantation is usually started in stage 4 of chronic kidney disease.
-Most patients are candidates for both hemodialysis and peritoneal dialysis (see below).
-There are few differences in outcomes between the two procedures.
-The physician or an educator will discuss the appropriate options with the patient and help them make a decision that will match their personal and medical needs.
-It is best to choose a modality of dialysis after understanding both procedures and matching them to one's lifestyle, daily activities, schedule, distance from the dialysis unit, support system, and personal preference.
+Most patients are candidates for both hemodialysis and peritoneal dialysis.
+There are little differences in outcomes between the two procedures.
+The physician may recommend one kind of dialysis over the other based on the patient's medical and surgical history.
+It is best to choose one's modality of dialysis after understanding both procedures and matching them to one's lifestyle, daily activities, schedule, distance from the dialysis unit, support system, and personal preference.

 Must Read Articles Related to Chronic Kidney Disease